JasonCqq/link-saver/README.md

 ## Features
 - [ ] Screenshots of websites as Previews
 - [ ] Share folders publicly (Check one out here! https://linkstorage.net/public/1)
+- [ ] or Share folders privately with password locks
 - [ ] Search links
 - [ ] Create folders to store links
 - [ ] Bookmark or add reminders to links